 Victoria College Calhoun County Center is located at 900 N. Virginia Street, Port Lavaca, Texas.
-The center was opened in collaboration with Calhoun County Independent School District in an effort to provide workforce training for employees and staff of the area plant facilities, as well as members of the Calhoun County community.
-The center is equipped with state-of-the-art classrooms, interactive television, science labs, a tutoring center, a computer lab, a buildings trade lab, and faculty and staff offices.
-A variety of credit and noncredit classes, including adult education classes, are offered in a classroom setting, by interactive television, and online.
-Millwright and pipefitting courses are held at the Wilkins Industrial Training Center, located at 701 S. Ann Street, Port Lavaca, Texas.
+A variety of credit and noncredit classes, including adult education classes, are offered in classroom, ITV, and online settings.
+Millwright and pipefitting courses are held at the VC Wilkins Industrial Training Center, located at 701 S. Ann Street, Port Lavaca, Texas 77979.
+The center was opened in collaboration with Calhoun County Independent School District in an effort to provide workforce training for employees and staff of area plant facilities as well as members of the Calhoun County Community.
 For more information, visit www.VictoriaCollege.edu/ CalhounCountyCenter.